GoranPopovic1/pets/readme.md

 run `npm install`

-run `php artisan db:seed` to populate the database with dummy data
+~~run `php artisan db:seed` to populate the database with dummy data~~

 run `php artisan serve`

 run `npm run dev` to compile assets

+run `npm run watch` command to monitor and automatically recompile your components each time they are modified